node-red/node-red-ui-nodes/ui_list/README.md

         npm i node-red-node-ui_list

-**Note**: This node uses APIs that are supported from Node-RED 0.19 and Node-RED Dashboard 2.10.
+**Note**: This node uses APIs that require at least Node-RED 0.19 and Node-RED Dashboard 2.10.

 Usage
 -----